+6.1.3.2.1 When generated

+This primitive is generated when the MAC layer of a PD receives a Peering Request command from another PD, to indicate the reception of the Peering Request command to the next higher layer.

 When receiving the Peering Request command frame with the Cyclic-superframe descriptor IE, the MAC sublayer sets the PIB with the value of Cyclic-superframe Duration field, Primary superframe Number field, Primary superframe Type field, and Secondary superframe Type field.
 The MAC sublayer notifies the receiving the cyclic-superframe structure to the higher layer with MLME-PEERING.indication primitive.
 The MAC sublayer calculates the next start of a cyclic-superframe structure with the value of Sequence Number field and of Cyclic-superframe Duration field, and starts to schedule to access a period of a superframe of a cyclic-superframe.

+6.1.3.2.2 Effect on receipt

+When the next higher layer receives the MLME-PEERING.indication primitive, it shall make a decision of accepting the peering request or not and generate a response primitive based on its decision.

 6.1.3.3 MLME-PEERING.response